-Since then you have developed an amazing, detailed music-education curriculum at South High.
-You’ve been recognized with wining the Music Education Innovator Award from Give a Note Foundation – Congratulations!
+Since then you've developed an amazing, detailed music-education curriculum at South High.
+You’ve been recognized with winning the Music Education Innovator Award from Give a Note Foundation – congratulations!
 How has winning the award helped you shape a better classroom for your students?

 With the award, we were able to start a sound production class at South High and acquire new technology for that.
 The exposure also connected us to Orangewood and then receive ukulele donations.
 The class has been great for empowering students.
-Our transitions around guitar and ukulele has been easy, especially with the portability of the ukulele – though seeing a 6ft2 football player holding a ukulele is hilarious.
+Our transitions around guitar and ukulele have been easy, especially with the portability of the ukulele.
 Using ukuleles helps present another path for students.
-The shape is easier and there are less strings.
+The shape is easier and there are fewer strings.
 It helps with the understanding of the strumming and patterns.

 Orangewood was so excited to support you through our Giving Guitar Program and provide ukuleles for your students.
-Can you walk us through how your students use your ukuleles in class?
+What have your students been learning?

-We use the ukulele as an additional tool for music making.
-We go more into depth of the history of ukuleles and use it to learn about string instruments from around the world.
+We use the ukulele as an additional tool for music-making.
+We go more into depth about the history of ukuleles, and we use them to learn about string instruments from around the world.
 There’s a “guitar-like” instrument worldwide, it exists almost everywhere, so the ukulele helps us explore all those types of worldly music.